dobedobedo/EmpCorrect_App/README.md

 # This is my first GUI application so that I just take any modules for quick development.
 # Any Suggestion for improvement is welcome

 Note: The script is coded in Python 3.6 environment on Windows 10 64-bit, and only tested on Windows and Linux (Ubuntu 16.04 with Python 3.5).
 The script may not work on other platform.
-Therefore, use the executable as preference.
+Please download exiftool from https://sno.phy.queensu.ca/~phil/exiftool/
-Dependency: numpy, scipy, opencv, gdal, matplotlib
+__Dependency: numpy, scipy, opencv, gdal, matplotlib, PyQt5__

 # Usage:
 Download the build folder and the Windows short cut for quick usage.
 Double click the short cut to execute the application.